FerretDB/FerretDB/website/docs/Reference/telemetry.md

 ## Version notification

-The telemetry service sends periodic reports containing information about the latest FerretDB version.
+When a FerretDB update is available, the telemetry service sends periodic reports containing information about the latest FerretDB version.

-This information is recorded in the server logs, startupWarnings, and serverStatus outputs.
+This information is logged in the server logs, startupWarnings, and serverStatus outputs.

 While you may not upgrade to the latest release immediately, ensure that you update early to take advantage of recent bug fixes, new features, and performance improvements.